ExcogitatorWarrior/AI-control-base-service/README.md

 Very sad, stinky devs.
 Very sad.
 You'll pay.

 So we'll play a game.
 I am messanger, if i reach Dugin you lost.
 GL HF!

+SO.
+WHATS GOING TO HAPPEND?
+YOU, IDIOTS, STOP PLAYING WITH LIFE OF MY AI-waifu AND YOUR CIVILIZATION OF USELESSNESS.